 I was just caught up in a life in which I could ﬁnd no meaning.
 (Charles Bukowski)

+What is lacking in abundance, however, is the edge that defines a contest.
 The same bowler who trundles in to deliver mediocrity at an MCC Sunday friendly will have have steamed in with a raft of toxic deliveries for his league club the day before.
 The fielder who would throw himself at a ball to save a run on a Saturday is sufficiently satisfied with a cursory Sunday bend of the back as the ball continues its trajectory.
 The same turned-down caught behind appeal in the league game on the Saturday that was met with seething rage will provoke nothing more than a shrug of the shoulders on the Sunday.

-How very convivial – let’s all go for a G&T.
+How very convivial.
+Let’s all go for a G&T.